Neocreb/frontend-eloity-unified-ecosys/AD_INTEGRATION_SUMMARY.md

 - **Data Minimization**: Only stores necessary ad metrics
 - **Transparent Rewards**: Clear messaging about ad benefits

 The ad integration system is now fully implemented and ready for SDK integration.
-All components follow the platform's design system and provide smooth, monetization-ready user experiences while maintaining the quality and functionality of the Softchat platform.
+All components follow the platform's design system and provide smooth, monetization-ready user experiences while maintaining the quality and functionality of the Eloity platform.